neurogeriatricskiel/KielMAT/examples/PAM_example.md

-# PHysical Activity Monitoring (PHAM)
+# PHysical Activity Monitoring (PAM)

 This notebook will serve as a reference on how to use phyisical activity monitoring algortihm.

-The example illustrates how the physical activity monitoring (PHAM) algorithm is used to determine the intensity level of sedentary, light, moderate, and vigorous physical activities using body acceleration recorded with a triaxial accelerometer worn on the wrist.
-The physical activity monitoring algorithm is implemented in the main module `NGMT\ngmt\modules\PHAM.py`.
+The example illustrates how the physical activity monitoring (PAM) algorithm is used to determine the intensity level of sedentary, light, moderate, and vigorous physical activities using body acceleration recorded with a triaxial accelerometer worn on the wrist.
+The physical activity monitoring algorithm is implemented in the main module `NGMT\ngmt\modules\PAM.py`.

 The algorithm determines the intensity level of the physical activities based on the following steps.
 It starts by loading the input_data, which includes data with a time index along with accelerometer data (N, 3) for x, y, and z axes.
 The other input of the algorithm is sampling_frequency, which is in Hz, and the default value is 100.
 Another input of the algorithm is thresholds, which should be provided as a dictionary containing threshold values for physical activity detection.
 Epoch length, which is defined in seconds, is the next input of the algorithm, as shown with epoch_duration.
 The default value is 5 seconds.
 The last input of the algorithm is plot_results, which, if set to True, generates a plot showing the average Euclidean Norm Minus One (ENMO) per hour for each date.
 The default is True.